Skip to main content

 Example

-The transit authority issues an RFQ for the $500 million rail extension project, shortlisting the three highest-rated design-build teams before issuing the RFP.
+A transit authority issues an RFQ for a $500 million rail extension, shortlisting the three highest-rated design-build teams before issuing the RFP, so firms without relevant heavy-rail experience were eliminated before any pricing was requested.

 Related Terms